1. Home

 17 Beds

-Over 55s Development, Retirement Village, On-site manager, Medical alert to external call centre, Hairdresser, Walk to shops, Community TV, High-speed broadband, Storage for boat / caravans, Walk to transport
+Over 55s Development, Retirement Village, On-site manager, Medical alert to external call centre, Hairdresser, Walk to shops, Community TV, Storage for boat / caravans, High-speed broadband, Walk to transport

 Anglican Care Northwood Retirement Village, Tenambit